JaapRood/fuel-structure/README.md

 #Not stable yet

 #Structure
-## a Fuel PHP package to structure your RESTful resources and keep them consistent (and structure any other data you'd like)
+## Structure is a FuelPHP package to manage your RESTful data representations

 * [By Jaap Rood](http://www.jaaprood.nl)